DanielGavin/ols/README.md

 - `space_single_line_blocks`: Put spaces around braces of single-line blocks: `{return 0}` => `{ return 0 }`

+- `align_struct_fields`: Align the types of struct fields so they all start at the same column.

 ## Features

 Support Language server features: